 When to go: Spring through late fall or year-round with Yaktrax

 Pre-hike buzz: Just after you exit US-36, stop by the family-operated Brewing Market in the Basemar Plaza for coffee, fresh-baked pastries, or a steaming mug of their spicy house-made chai

-Dogs: Allowed off leash per City of Boulder voice and sight control regulations
+Dogs: Leashed through Habitat Conservation Area; from the junction with Ranger Trail to the summit, dogs are allowed off leash per City of Boulder voice and sight control regulations

 From the west, all three of the peaks that comprise Boulder’s stunning backdrop look impressively steep, high, and difficult to climb.
 Fortunately, Green Mountain, the northernmost peak, has a “sneak” route that accesses the 8,144-foot summit with a modest elevation gain of 600 vertical feet.

 This route ascends the mountain’s west ridge from a trailhead high on Flagstaff Road, the winding street that climbs into the foothills just north of Chautauqua Park.
 The easy-to-follow trail is ideal for running, snowshoeing, and fun family excursions.

 From the trailhead, the route heads east through beautiful evergreen forest for nearly a mile to the junction with the Green Bear Trail.
 From here, the trail climbs more steeply to a second junction, this time with the Ranger Trail.
 Continue straight to climb the short, steep series of switchbacks to the summit, passing wild raspberry bushes along the way.